This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Rain cover for your bag: If it starts to rain, there aren’t a lot of places to hide on the trail and find cover.
 Therefore, I highly recommend bringing a rain cover for your bag to protect your valuables.
 Bringing a rain cover for my bag has saved my camera from being ruined several times!

-I hope that this guide has helped plan your trip to the Dolomites, and convinced you to add the Seceda Ridgeline hike to your itinerary.
+I hope that this guide has helped plan your trip to the Dolomites.
+But most of all, I hope I have convinced you to add the Seceda Ridgeline hike to your itinerary.
 It’s honestly one of the most beautiful views in Italy so I really hope that you love it as much as I do.
-If you have any questions regarding the hike then feel free to let me know below!
+If you have any questions regarding the hike, feel free to let me know below!